Tekken 2: Kazuya's Revenge: Plot

 On his next job, "K" battles and is defeated by his target, Bryan Fury, who warns him to walk away from his job before disappearing.
 The next morning, "K" confronts Rhona about Fury, who is revealed to be a former associate of the Minister.
 As Laura is a nurse, "K" has her remove the explosive from his chest.

 "K" receives a call from Fury, who warns him that the Minister has "K" marked as a target.
 He meets up with Rhona that night before they both encounter Fury, who shows them a newspaper article and tells them they are all pawns of the Minister.

 Later, Rhona stabs the Minister in the back, but "K" later on discovers that Laura has been abducted by Gentek Factory.
-The duo infiltrate into Gentek, where Rhona butts heads with the Minister's other femme fatale assassin duo Chloe and Natashia (who were both apparently modeled after Anna Williams and Nina Williams).
+The duo infiltrate into Gentek, where Rhona butts heads with the Minister's other femme fatale assassin duo (who were both apparently modeled after Anna Williams and Nina Williams).

 Inside of the factory, "K" meets Heihachi Mishima, who reveals that "K" is his biological son Kazuya Mishima.
 Like the ancient Spartans sending their male children to the wilderness to survive alone, Heihachi had Kazuya brainwashed and set loose to test his survival skills.

 Heihachi is also showing Laura who has been brainwashed as well; this brain manipulation process has drastically altered her personality from a lovely and kind into a seductive woman.
 An enraged Kazuya witnesses Heihachi eliminating Laura at a moment's notice just after sharing a kiss with her.

 Kazuya is then challenged by two formidable martial artists named Rip and Thorn.
 After being the victor of this final fight, Kazuya accepts his bloodline and has Rhona accompany him to find Heihachi, who stands over the skyline of Tekken City.